 The result was an intervention that promoted psychological restoration and encouraged more human engagement on the waterfront.

-Team: A multidisciplinary team comprised of principal Charles Montgomery of Happy City (Vancouver); Project Lead Houssam Elokda of Happy City (Halifax); Director Jennifer Roe of the Center for Design and Health at University of Virginia (Charlottesville); Laura Barnes in Systems and Information Engineering at the University of Virginia; Project Director Sherryl Muriente of Street Plans Collaborative (Miami); Director Anna Rose of Space Syntax (London); and Researcher Stephen Law of Space Syntax (London).
+Charles Montgomery of Happy City (Vancouver); Project Lead Houssam Elokda of Happy City (Halifax); Director Jennifer Roe of the Center for Design and Health at University of Virginia (Charlottesville); Laura Barnes in Systems and Information Engineering at the University of Virginia; Project Director Sherryl Muriente of Street Plans Collaborative (Miami); Director Anna Rose of Space Syntax (London); and Researcher Stephen Law of Space Syntax (London)

 Design and architecture have the opportunity to increase well-being and health for residents and visitors.
 The strategies proposed by the design and research teams magnify the importance of consideration for the role that complexity, flexibility, weather, and resilience play in design.
 By incorporating these elements into a city’s landscape, we can create more attractive spaces that are amenable to residents, visitors, and diverse populations.
 The proposals created for West Palm Beach can act as a guide for waterfront cities everywhere.